BioColLab/SCREEN/README.md

 Note that PSIBLAST and HHM must be installed and appropriately linked.
 Paths to the PSIBLAST and HHBLITS are defined in feature_extract.py

+All source data in the paper can be found at https://huggingface.co/datasets/Biocollab/SCREEN/tree/main.

 ## Contact
 For any question and comment regarding the code, please reach out to